FURIKAKÉ KESAKO ?

 FURIKAKE KESAKO?

 Many of you have already adopted our furikake .
 And that really warms our hearts!
-It must be said that this Japanese condiment is a wonderful alternative to salt since it reduces the use of salt by 90%.
-Perfect for bringing taste and color to your dishes, while doing you good.
+It must be said that this Japanese condiment is a wonderful alternative to salt since it allows you to reduce the use of salt by 90%.
+Perfect for adding flavor and color to your dishes, while doing you good.

-But what is it really about?
-Here is the little story of this super-delicious condiment: invented by a Japanese pharmacist at the beginning of the 20th century , it was thought to season rice and fill the food gaps of the population.
-Quickly adopted by the Japanese and especially children , it was originally made from crushed fish bones, sesame seeds and seaweed.
+But what is it really?
+Here's the story behind this delicious condiment: invented by a Japanese pharmacist at the beginning of the 20th century , it was designed to season rice and fill nutritional gaps in the population.
+Quickly adopted by the Japanese, especially children , it was originally made from crushed fish bones, sesame seeds, and seaweed.

-Moreover, the first version of 1910 was called "gohan no tomo" which means " a friend for rice ".
-Today, it pairs well with rice but also many other dishes where it is just sprinkled on the finish.
-Moreover, furikake literally meansto sprinkle, to shake ”.
+In fact, the first version from 1910 was called "gohan no tomo," which means " a friend for rice ."
+Today, it pairs well with rice, but also with many other dishes where it's simply sprinkled on top.
+Furikake, in fact, literally means " to sprinkle, to shake ."

-It's up to you to find your favorite combinations : on vegetable chips, on roast fish straight out of the oven, on popcorn for a nice salty version as an aperitif or even on your steamed vegetables to make them more sexy.
-Sofurikakez you life !
+It's up to you to find your favorite combinations: on vegetable chips, on roasted fish straight from the oven, on popcorn for a nice savory version as an aperitif, or even on your steamed vegetables to make them sexier.
+So let's get on with it !

 Written by Leslie Gogois